scottkildall/InteractionDesign/README.md

 **(1) HelloWorld**

-This is a basic Processing sketch that will display the text "HelloWorld" on the screen
+This is a basic Processing sketch that will display the text "HelloWorld" on the screen.
+Currently this is just a code skeleton.

+We will fill in the details in class!